leadedge/ofSpoutDemo/README.md

 # ofSpoutDemo
-Spout OpenFrameworks Demo program
+Spout Openframeworks Demo program

-Please note that this program is designed to test Spout development code and is not the same as the demo programs provided with the Spout distribution.
+Please note that this program is not the same as the demo programs provided with the Spout distribution.
 Nevertheless it could also be useful for other purposes.
+The receiver includes an image snapshot with the F12 key.
+Images are saved in bin>data.
+Default extension is ".jpg".
+You can specify any image type supported by Openframeworks.

 The project requires the files from the Spout SDK "develop" branch as detailed below.